-Founders Jim and Julie Crain started Harriett's House in 2017 as the realization of Human Trafficking became a reality.
+Founders Jim and Julie Crain started Harriett's House in 2017 as the understanding of Human Trafficking happening in our communities became a reality.
 There were no residential programs for women survivors of Human Trafficking on the Eastern Shore of Maryland and Harriett's House would be the first.
 Harriett's House has a safe house in Dorchester County for women that offers a 24-month Transitional Living Program.
 Women are are able to live in a safe place with structure and accountability where they share the responsibility of the home with other survivors.
 A place where she can rebuild her life, develop life skills, and achieve sustainable independence.
 We are committed to empowering residents through individual support, community connection, and access to essential resources that foster long-term stability and support.

 Harriett's House has an office in Cambridge where women in the community can receive toiletry items, clothing, and referrals to other resources.
 We offer a community supper every Tuesday from 3-5 pm at Peachblossom Place, 900 Peachblossom Ave, Cambridge, MD.
 The meal is open to anyone in the community and is free to attend.
 We are honored to be able to walk alongside these brave women as they step out of the unthinkable and onto a new path for their lives.
 Won't you partner with us in the fight against Human Trafficking?